Easy Lemon Blueberry Cake

 • TOTAL

-This blueberry cake recipe was inspired by pound cake.
-Thanks to melted butter, eggs and heavy cream, the texture is tight-knit, moist and very tender.
+Our lemon blueberry cake has a texture very similar to pound cake.
+Thanks to melted butter, eggs, and cream, the texture is tight-knit, moist, and very tender.
 We make this in a square baking pan, but a tall (at least 2 inches) round 8-inch or 9-inch cake pan will also work.

-To minimize all the blueberries sinking to the bottom of the cake (some will anyway), we add plain batter without any blueberries added to the bottom of the baking pan first.
-Then we combine the blueberries with the remaining batter and spread on top of the first blueberry-free layer.
+To minimize all the blueberries sinking to the bottom of the cake (some will, anyway), we first add plain batter without any blueberries added to the bottom of the baking pan.
+Then, we combine the blueberries with the remaining batter and spread it on top of the first blueberry-free layer.

 You Will Need

-8 tablespoons (115 grams or 1 stick) unsalted butter, melted and cooled
+8 tablespoons (115g) unsalted butter, melted and cooled

 1/4 teaspoon sea salt

-1 cup plus 3 tablespoons (240 grams) granulated sugar
+1 cup plus 3 tablespoons (240g) granulated sugar

 1/2 teaspoon ground cinnamon